ember-learn/emberjs-contributors-workshop/README.md

 # emberjs-contributors-workshop
-Materials and resources for the Contributors Workshop on March 12th, 2018 at EmberConf
+Follow these instructions so that you are prepared for the Contributors Workshop on March 12th, 2018 at EmberConf!

+Learn how to get started in Open Source and get to know your facilitators in [this video](https://www.youtube.com/watch?v=FgqXdsK6ohE):

 [![Alt text](https://img.youtube.com/vi/FgqXdsK6ohE/0.jpg)](https://www.youtube.com/watch?v=FgqXdsK6ohE)

-Learn how to get started in Open Source in [this video](https://www.youtube.com/watch?v=FgqXdsK6ohE)!

 ## Quick links
 - [Ember.js Community Slack](https://ember-community-slackin.herokuapp.com/) - your facilitators are @locks and @jenweber.
 The workshop channel is called #conf-workshop.
 Please join us!